laitcanard05/tp/docs/UserGuide.md

 ```

 **Notes:**
-- Leaving the date field blank shows transactions from all dates
+- Leaving the date field blank shows from first transactions onwards
 - Leaving the number field blank shows all transactions
-- Transactions are displayed in reverse chronological order (newest first)
+- Transactions are displayed in chronological order (oldest first)
 - Each transaction is shown with its index, which is used for edit and delete operations

 ---